 One of the drawbacks of Australia is that we have to travel a long distance to get anywhere, which means transit stops.
 Rather than looking at these stops as something to be survived, take a moment to do some research and see if this could be a day destination as part of your trip.
 You can make some lasting, and in our case, humorous memories by turning stopovers into overnighters.

 Most ‘transit’ airports have hotels within the airport customs area.
 No need to pick up your bags or go through security.
-If this doesn’t sound like your jam, but you think your body would benefit from a day’s break, then book into a transit hotels and take advantage of one of the city tours without having to go through customs and back through security.
+If this doesn’t sound like your jam, but you think your body would benefit from a day’s break, then book into a transit hotel and take advantage of one of the city tours without having to go through customs and back through security.
 Singapore, for example, has daily tours that have built-in stops to stretch your legs, get a coffee, or do a spot of shopping.

 Another option is to take a few days to stop and really see the country that you’re traveling through.
 We went through Abu Dhabi and stayed four nights on a great deal through Etihad, who would love you to take some time out in their hometown.
 My 7-year-old was enthralled by the Grand Mosque and Falcon Hospital, while my mother read a couple of novels by the pool and enjoyed having time where truly nothing was expected of her.